 16. Some libraries went to extraordinary lengths to make sure their titles remained on shelves.

-At Marsh’s Library in Dublin, Ireland, visitors hoping to peruse rare books in the 1800s were locked in cages until they were done reading.
+At Marsh’s Library in Dublin, Ireland, visitors hoping to peruse rare books in the 18th century were locked in cages until they were done reading.

 17. Not all libraries require silence.

-The Tikkurila Library in Vantaa, Finland, has a karaoke room with thousands of songs for guests to perform.
+The Tikkurila Library in Vantaa, Finland, installed a karaoke room in 2016 with thousands of songs for guests to perform.
 (Finland is home to a lot of karaoke-loving citizens.)
 Fortunately, all that warbling doesn’t rise to the level of a disruption: The room is soundproof.

 18. The New York Public Library offers up more than just books.

 19. The lions outside the New York Public Library’s main location are known as Patience and Fortitude.

 If you’re in the mood to peruse those ties, you’ll pass by Patience and Fortitude, the two lions flanking the main entrance to the New York Public Library.
 The sculptures went up in 1911 and were originally named Leo Astor and Leo Lenox after the library’s co-founders, John Astor and James Lenox.
 They were later “anointed” as Lady Astor and Lord Lenox before getting their current names in the 1930s.

 20. There’s a library in Alaska that had a taxidermy collection.

 At one point, patrons of the Alaska Resources Library and Information Services in Anchorage could borrow from the site’s collection of taxidermy items, including animals, bones, and furs.
 Now all requests are handled through the Alaska Department of Fish and Game.